 5. Yale University

-Prospective students may select from a long list of Humanities programs offered by Yale.
+Prospective students may select from a long list of humanities programs offered by Yale.
 The university also offers students the opportunity to spend a summer in Rome, a city rich in history and culture, an ideal destination for any student majoring in Humanities.

 About the Author: Hyun Lee

-Hyun is the founder at Global Scholarships.
-He has received a full-tuition scholarship at Birmingham-Southern College as well as $1,000 Burger King Scholarship for his undergraduate degree and has been offered a fully funded scholarship consisting of tuition, living stipend, and health insurance for computer science Ph.D. program at North Carolina State University.
-Read more about his scholarship journey here.
+Hi!
+I am Hyun, and I am the founder at Global Scholarships.
+I've received a full-tuition scholarship at Birmingham-Southern College and a $1,000 Burger King Scholarship for my undergraduate degree and was offered a fully funded scholarship consisting of tuition, living stipend, and health insurance for computer science Ph.D. program at North Carolina State University.
+You can read more about my scholarship journey here.
+If you are interested, you can follow me on Linkedin where I regularly write about scholarships.
+I also provide consulting services as well, and you can check the consulting services page for more information.

 Share this article via